4.1 Jurisdiction

 The intention of such a designation is to encourage a student to explore a wide variety of subject matter and to promote interdisciplinarity.

-A student may designate a course in which they have enrolled for pass/fail grading by submitting the appropriate application form to the Commerce Office before the deadline to drop the course without Faculty/School permission, as indicated in the Commerce Sessional Dates, in each term.
+A student may designate a course in which they have enrolled for pass/fail grading by submitting the appropriate application form to the Commerce Office before the deadline as indicated in the Commerce Sessional Dates, in each term.

 Personal Interest Credits may not be applied for retroactively.
-Once the academic deadline to drop a class has passed for a specific term, students may no longer designate a course in that term for pass/fail grading.
+Once the PIC deadline has passed for a specific term, students may no longer designate a course in that term for pass/fail grading.

 The following regulations will apply to the designation of any pass/fail grading by the student: